Ernest William Peacock (Service No. 675)

 The men of the 22nd Battalion remained at Gallipoli until the final evacuation took place in December 1915 primarily undertaking defensive duties.
-After being withdrawn back to Egypt the battalion was strengthened by reinforcements from Australia as the AIF’s infantry divisions were reorganised and expanded before being sent to France to take part in the fighting on the Western Front.
+After their withdrawl, they sailed back to Egypt where the battalion was strengthened by reinforcements from Australia.
+At this stage the entire Australian Imperial Force’s infantry divisions were reorganised and expanded before being sent to France to take part in the fighting on the Western front.

-In March 1916 Private Peacock was appointed a driver to the newly formed 6th Machine Gun Company in Egypt and was transferred to France with the company in May of 1916.
-Within the 6th he joined fellow Laverton enlistee 2nd Lieutenant Alfred Newland who was also an original member of the machine gun company.
-The 6th formed part of the AIF 2nd Division and moved to France taking over part of the sector around Armentieres.
-Initially the 6th engaged the enemy around Fleurbaix with night firing on communication points behind the German lines with the objective of disrupting the enemy’s advance.
+In March 1916 Private Peacock was appointed a driver to the newly formed 6th Machine Gun Company (6 MGC) and was transferred to France with his new unit in May of 1916.
+Within the 6 MGC, Driver Ernest Peacock joined fellow Laverton enlistee 2nd Lieutenant Alfred Newland who had also become an inaugural member of this machine gun company.
+The 6 MGC formed part of the Australian Imperial Force’s 2nd Division and moved to France taking over part of the sector around Armentieres, France.
+Initially they engaged the German forces around the area Fleurbaix with night firing on communication points behind the German lines with the objective of disrupting the enemy’s advance.

-The end of August and the beginning of September saw the company and Driver Peacock move up to the new front at Ypres Salient Belgium where by 5 September 1916 they spent 44 days on the front line until they were relieved on 19 October 1916.
-As the line moved forward the company followed and by 4 November 1916 they were back on the front line this time in Flers where they spent another 17 days fighting.
-The next time they saw action was in Le Transloy commencing 22 December 1916 which continued over Christmas until they were relieved on 17 January 1917.
-Within three weeks they were back in the fight between Le Sars and Eaucourt until the end of February.
+The end of August and the beginning of September saw the 6 MGC and Driver Ernest Peacock move up to the new front-line, once again, at Ypres Salient Belgium where by 5 September 1916 they had spent 44 days on the front-line until they were finally relieved on 19 October 1916.
+As the front-line moved forward the 6 MGC followed and by 4 November 1916, they were back at the front, this time in Flers where they spent another 17 days in the thick og=f the action.